volatilization/objective-http/README.md

 const {
     Server,
     LoggedServer,
+    endpoint: {
+        Endpoint,
+        LoggedEndpoint,
+        Endpoints
+    },
+    request: {
         InputRequest,
         JsonInputRequest,
         LoggedInputRequest,
+    },
+    response: {
         OutputResponse,
         JsonOutputResponse,
-    LoggedOutputResponse,
-    Endpoint,
-    LoggedEndpoint,
-    Endpoints
+        LoggedOutputResponse
+    }
 } = require('objective-http').server;

 new LoggedServer(
     new Server(
         new Endpoints([
-            new MyFirstEndpoint(new LoggedEndpoint(new Endpoint(), console)),
+            new LoggedEndpoint(new MyFirstEndpoint(), console),
-            new MySecondEndpoint(new LoggedEndpoint(new Endpoint(), console)),
+            new LoggedEndpoint(new MySecondEndpoint(), console),
-            new MyThirdEndpoint(new LoggedEndpoint(new Endpoint(), console))
+            new LoggedEndpoint(new MyThirdEndpoint(), console)
         ]),
         {port: server_port},
         new LoggedInputRequest(new JsonInputRequest(new InputRequest()), console),